dalerog/Klory/README.md

 |:--:|
 | *Showing the MCU attached to the socket on the left and the MCU sockets on the right.* |

+### TRRS

+I did not want to use the typical microphone/headset cable for communication between the keyboard halfs.
+I don't have a great reason for this, but I don't really like using a connector for a different purpose.
+There is also the case that as you pull the cable out power could be sent through one of the other wires in the cable.
+The chance of that is most likely pretty small.

+I decided to use the JST-SH Connector.
+These things are crazy small and I couldn't solder wires to them at all.
+They really need a breakout board. :-(

+I'm not sure what I'm going to use instead.
+I might go back to the microphone/headset style cable.
+I'm also looking at magnetic connectors that Adafruit sells, but they are fairly big.

+I also did not like where the TRRS socket was mounted.
+While the mounting location is typical of most split keyboards, I want to have my mouse between the keyboard halves and felt like the original location had the cable coming out into the area where my mouse should be.
+I decided to use wires to route the socket to come out under the MCU in the same location as the USB connector.
+I feel like this is a much better location.

+Currently, the two halfs of both of my keyboards are hardwired.